Review: What Will You Dream Of Tonight? by Frances Stickley and Anuska Allepuz.

 This book is a lullaby, but inside of focusing solely on encouraging the reader to sleep it is filled with positive messages about living an active life and believing that anything is possible.
 In a world filled with uncertainty and chaos, it is helpful to remember that there is one place that belongs entirely to us.
 Good dreams make us stronger and braver during waking hours.

 Each double-page spread is accompanied by a single stanza.
 Most lines describe the world’s wonders, from cresting waves to stars and waterfalls, but occasionally this is broken up with empowering statements and questions that are echoed in the end:

 Books offer young people a space to feel safe.
 The world can be confusing even at the best of times and rhymes like this mean that readers can always find a kind and reassuring place to escape to for a little while.

 The illustrations magic up a strong sense of adventure.
 My favourite page is definitely the Polar Bear, which is reminiscent of Lyra from Northern Lights but there are so many pictures that could be used as story or conversation starters.
 Best of all, they capture that sense of wonder that can only be found in childhood.
 Those times where a young person is so deep in a story or game that they lose all sense of the world around them.
 Muted blues and purples, and silhouetted details, support the idea that everything is happening within a dream.

 Children, especially young children, spend about half their lives asleep.
 Reminding them that sleep is a magical and adventurous place is important and this rhyme is not only reassuring but also empowering.
 A fabulous text with beautiful illustrations.

-Thanks to Lantana Publishing for my gifted copy of The Pirate Tree.
+Thanks to Nosy Crow for my copy of What Will You Dream Of Tonight?
 Opinions my own.